nilesh2454/ppac-website/README.md

+# Pre-Placement Activity Club - KBCNMU Jalgaon

 ## How can I edit this code?

 There are several ways of editing your application.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)